 - You will not need to file claims.
 Network Providers will file claims for Covered Health Services for you.
 (You will still need to pay any Coinsurance, Copayments, and Deductibles that apply.)
-You may be billed by your Network Provider(s) for any Non-Covered Health Services you get or when you have not followed the terms of the Plan. - Precertification will be done by the Network Provider.
-(Please refer to Chapter 17: Utilization Review (including Precertification) and Healthcare Management, for further details.)
+You may be billed by your Network Provider(s) for any Non-Covered Health Services you get or when you have not followed the terms of the Plan. - Prior Authorization will be requested by the Network Provider.
+(Please refer to Chapter 5: Quantum Health Care Coordination, Prior Authorization & Care Management for further details.)